mrjjwright/glbot/reference/design.md

 a `--line` is `1.25rem` high or about `20px`

-cells are bigger basic visual unit that holds value and content
+cells are bigger basic visual units that holds value and content

-cell are whole multiples of cols and rows, 1 col x 1 row in dimension
+cell are whole multiples of cols and rows, by default 1 col x 1 row in dimension

+cells can span multiple columns but only one row and only exist in tiles

 a line of cells is simply a sequence of cells

-a tile is a sequence of lines

-control tiles are special tiles that are used to build systems and are by default 5 columns wide

-tiles are bigger unit of interaction and composition, as you will see later

-lines can sequence left to right or up and down and so can tiles, like grid and flex is modern css
+a tile is 5 columns wide and multiple lines high, all lines past the visible ones are revealed via scrolling

 lines and tiles of cells are placed on grids, which are the pages of systematic